Kal-uuu/Kal-uuu/README.md

 - 🔭 I’m currently working on Roadmap backend projects
 - 🌱 I’m currently learning python and backend development
-- 🤔 I’m looking for help with internship opportunities to be able to practice what I have leanrt
+- 🤔 I’m a Django backend developer looking for a job
 - 📫 How to reach me:

   Whatsapp - 0241882760